Which are the best Epcot restaurants? Of course, this will always be a matter of opinion, but we think that some restaurants are standouts.

 Which Are The Best Epcot Restaurants?

-You may also notice that we did not include either of the restaurants from the Mexican Pavilion.
+You may also notice that we did not include either of the Epcot Mexican Restaurants.
 It was a close call, but we really don’t think that the food is that great at either La Hacienda de San Angel or San Angel Inn Restaurante.